LynkRobotics/LynkOA/2025/EarlySeasonStrategy.md

     - Receives coral from KitBot
     Pros:
     - Let’s the KitBot do most of the cycling; score on Coral more quickly
-    - Can score more on higher levels when paired with KitBot
+    - Can score L2-L4 when paired with KitBot
-    - Cons:
+    Cons:
     - Capability wasted when not paired with non-KitBot
 #### Defense Bot
     Description: